devguicordeiro/python-init-project/RPSGame/README.md

-# GUESS THE NUMBER APP
+# ROCK, PAPPER, SCISSORS APP

 Just a quick app, a fast game of rock, papper, scissors.
 App working the way it should.